itscodenation/curriculum-15-16/units/2-HTML1/sessions/2-BasicTags2/README.md

 ![Image](http://i.imgur.com/toR2Csq.png)

-**Extension:** ask students to experiment with other sites they frequent.
+**Extension:** Ask students to experiment with other sites they use frequently.

 ### Closing/Homework